jordipons/music-audio-tagging-at-scale-models/README.md

 ### Spectrogram front-end

-The proposed front-end is a single-layer CNN with many filter shapes that are grouped into two branches (Pons et al., 2016): (i) top branch - timbral features; and (ii) lower branch - temporal features.
+The proposed front-end is a single-layer CNN with many filter shapes that are grouped into two branches [2] (i) top branch - timbral features; and (ii) lower branch - temporal features.

 <p align="center"><img src="spectrogram.png" height="290"></p>

 The top branch is designed to capture pitch-invariant timbral features that are occurring at different time-frequency scales in the spectrogram.
-Pitch invariance is enforced via enabling CNN filters to convolve through the frequency domain, and via max-pooling the feature map vertical axis (Pons et al., 2017).
+Pitch invariance is enforced via enabling CNN filters to convolve through the frequency domain, and via max-pooling the feature map vertical axis [3].

 The lower branch is meant to learn temporal features, designed to efficiently capture different time-scale representations by using several filter shapes.
-But note that CNN filters operate over an energy envelope (not directly over the spectrogram) obtained via mean-pooling the frequency-axis of the spectrogram (Pons and Serra, 2017).
+But note that CNN filters operate over an energy envelope (not directly over the spectrogram) obtained via mean-pooling the frequency-axis of the spectrogram [4].

 ### Back-end
 In order to allow a fair comparison among models, the previous front-ends share this same back-end.

 <p align="center"><img src="backend.png" height="190"></p>

 It is conformed by three CNN layers (with 512 filters each and two of those having residual connections), two pooling layers and a dense layer.
-We found this filter shapes (Dieleman & Schrauwen, 2014) setup to be (i) computationally efficient and (ii) shaped such that all extracted features are considered across a reasonable amount of temporal context (note the 7 x M' filter shapes, representing *time* x *all features*).
+We found this filter shapes [5] setup to be (i) computationally efficient and (ii) shaped such that all extracted features are considered across a reasonable amount of temporal context (note the 7 x M' filter shapes, representing *time* x *all features*).

 We also make a drastic use of temporal pooling: firstly, via down-sapling x2 the temporal dimensionality of the CNNs feature map; and secondly, by making use of a global pooling layer.
 The global pooling strategy allows for variable length inputs to the network.
 Finally, a dense layer connects the pooled features to the output.

 ## References

-Lee, et al. (2017, May) *Sample-level Deep Convolutional Neural Networks for Music Auto-tagging Using Raw Waveforms* in arXiv:1703.01789 (2017).
+[1] Lee, et al. *Sample-level Deep Convolutional Neural Networks for Music Auto-tagging Using Raw Waveforms* in arXiv:1703.01789 (2017, May).

-Pons, et al. (2017, September) *Timbre Analysis of Music Audio Signals with Convolutional Neural Networks* in 25th European Signal Processing Conference (EUSIPCO2017).
+[2] Pons, et al. *Experimenting with musically motivated convolutional neural networks* in 14th International Workshop on Content-Based Multimedia Indexing (CBMI2016).
 Publisher: IEEE.
+(2016, June)

-Pons & Serra (2017, March) *Designing efficient architectures for modeling temporal features with convolutional neural networks* in 42nd IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP2017).
+[3] Pons, et al. *Timbre Analysis of Music Audio Signals with Convolutional Neural Networks* in 25th European Signal Processing Conference (EUSIPCO2017).
 Publisher: IEEE.
+(2017, September)

-Pons, et al. (2016, June) *Experimenting with musically motivated convolutional neural networks* in 14th International Workshop on Content-Based Multimedia Indexing (CBMI2016).
+[4] Pons & Serra. *Designing efficient architectures for modeling temporal features with convolutional neural networks* in 42nd IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP2017).
 Publisher: IEEE.
+(2017, March)

-Dieleman & Schrauwen (2014, May) *End-to-end learning for music audio* in 39nd IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP2014).
+[5] Dieleman & Schrauwen. *End-to-end learning for music audio* in 39nd IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP2014).
 Publisher: IEEE.
+(2014, May)